Throckmorton County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After being arrested for DUI in Throckmorton, you have a very limited time to request an Administrative License Revocation (ALR) hearing.
-You must request this hearing within 15 days of your arrest.
-Missing this deadline will result in an automatic suspension of your driver's license.
+You have a very limited time to protect your driving privileges.
+You must request an ALR hearing within 15 days of your DUI arrest.
+This deadline is strict, and missing it will result in an automatic suspension of your driver's license.

 Automatic License Suspension